-Which minor piece is better, the bishop or the knight?
-This is an endless debate; from a very early age, we tend to choose our favorite, choice that’s not necessarily based on facts, but rather on feelings.
-Our preference may change with the years and we may even play better with one than the other, but what’s important to understand is that things are never either black or white.
+Endgames: Which minor piece is better, the bishop or the knight?
+Rook and Bishop or Rook and Knight?
+This is an endless debate; from a very early age, we tend to choose our favorite, a choice that’s not necessarily based on facts, but rather on feelings.
+Our preferences may change with the years and we may even play better with one than the other, but what’s important to understand is that things are never either black or white.
 In this case, they are rather grey.

 There is no clear recipe and we cannot say that one is always better than the other.
 Rather than that, we have to pay attention to the details on the board.
 Each can be superior to the other; it all depends on what’s going on on the board.
 Here are a few guidelines that can help you assess this correctly: